LukasBombach/Type.js/README.md

 # Type js

-Type js is a WYSIWYG library that lets you implement your own wysiwyg editor.
+Type js is a WYSIWYG library that **lets you implement your own wysiwyg editor**.
 It has no ui but provides a high-level API for all your WYSIWYG needs.
 Most importantly, **it does not rely contenteditable**.